-Back on May 26th, I wrote this teaser post about an undershirt find I made while surfing the internet.
-Well the wait is over and today I’m going to review the 100% Combed Cotton Undershirt from Campbellsville Apparel.
+The wait is over!
+Today I’m going to review the 100% Combed Cotton Undershirt from Campbellsville Apparel.

 But before I do, I wanted to mention that I also ordered their 100% Moisture Wicking Polyester T-Shirt (Sand Color) at the same time and I’ll be reviewing that one as well in the coming days.
 Let me tell you in advance, that’s it’s going to be a review you definitely don’t want to miss!
 So stay tuned and be sure to tell all your friends too.

 The thing that attracted me to this company (and their shirts) was the fact that they have been the largest supplier of undershirts and underwear briefs to the United States military services since 2002.
 They decided to offer the same field tested shirts to the general public.
 I figured if it’s good enough for the military, it’s plenty good for me.
 We’ll see about that, right?

 I placed my online order with them on May 26th and shortly after, I received the following email:

 Your order will be shipped out within 6-10 business days.
 You can always review the status of your order by e-mailing us at Returns&[email protected] Please make sure you have your order confirmation number when you contact us.

 I highlighted 6-10 business days because I was surprised that it would take that amount of time actually to “ship out” my order.
 I think what they meant was that I would “receive” my order within 6-10 business days, because based on the UPS tracking number I got off the box, they shipped my order on on May 27th (two days after my order) and I received it a few days later on June 2nd.